MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses multiple [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-This configuration lets you remove or replace headers or footers from documents when those visual markings have been applied by another labeling solution.
+These settings let you remove or replace headers or footers from documents when those visual markings have been applied by another labeling solution.
 For example, the old footer contains the name of an old label that you have now migrated to Azure Information Protection with a new label name and its own footer.

 When the client gets this configuration in its policy, the old headers and footers are removed or replaced when the document is saved.

 This configuration is not supported for Outlook, and be aware that when you use it with Word, Excel, and PowerPoint, it can negatively affect the performance of these apps for users.
-Documents will take a long time to close.
 The configuration lets you define settings per application, for example, search for text in the headers and footers of Word documents but not Excel spreadsheets or PowerPoint presentations.

 Because the pattern matching affects the performance for users, we recommend that you limit the Office application types (**W**ord, **E**xcel, **P**owerPoint) to just those that need to be searched: